 Yes, but those aren't Bitcoin.
 Bitcoin is a cryptocurrency in the same way that the dollar is a fiat currency.

 There are other types of cryptocurrency, but none of them have even come close to matching either the price or popularity of Bitcoin.

 The disparity between Bitcoin and the other cryptocurrencies is so great that the price of Bitcoin dictates the price of the entire market.
-When Bitcoin is going through a slump, you can expect every other coin to go through a slump, as well.
+When Bitcoin is going through a slump, you might see every other coin go through a slump, as well.

-When Bitcoin is doing well, however, every single coin is going to benefit as a result.
+When Bitcoin is doing well, however, every single coin might benefit as a result.

 Nobody actually knows.
 The invention is attributed to an alias, Satoshi Nakamoto,” but whether that's a person, a group, a network, or an alien, nobody knows.

 The alias ceased all online activity some years ago, so it's unlikely that anyone is ever going to find out the identity of Bitcoin’s creator.